victornikov/Mastering-Python-Networking-Third-Edition/README.md

 # Mastering-Python-Networking-Third-Edition
-Mastering Python Networking Third Edition, published by Packt
+Mastering Python Networking Third Edition, published my be by Packt Changed by VCV